DavidAnson/vscode-markdownlint/README.md

 }
 ```

-Rules can be enabled, disabled, and customized by creating a [JSON](https://en.wikipedia.org/wiki/JSON) file named `.markdownlint.jsonc`/`.markdownlint.json` or a [YAML](https://en.wikipedia.org/wiki/YAML) file named `.markdownlint.yaml`/`.markdownlint.yml` or a [JavaScript](https://en.wikipedia.org/wiki/JavaScript) file named `.markdownlint.cjs`/`.markdownlint.mjs` in any directory of a project.
+Rules can be enabled, disabled, and customized by creating a [JSON](https://en.wikipedia.org/wiki/JSON) file named `.markdownlint.jsonc`/`.markdownlint.json` or a [YAML](https://en.wikipedia.org/wiki/YAML) file named `.markdownlint.yaml`/`.markdownlint.yml` or a [JavaScript](https://en.wikipedia.org/wiki/JavaScript) file named `.markdownlint.cjs` in any directory of a project.
-Additionally, options (which include rules and things like [`markdown-it` plugins](https://www.npmjs.com/search?q=keywords:markdown-it-plugin) and other settings) can be configured by creating a JSON file named `.markdownlint-cli2.jsonc` or a YAML file named `.markdownlint-cli2.yaml` or a JavaScript file named `.markdownlint-cli2.cjs`/`.markdownlint-cli2.mjs` in any directory of a project.
+Additionally, options (which include rules and things like [`markdown-it` plugins](https://www.npmjs.com/search?q=keywords:markdown-it-plugin) and other settings) can be configured by creating a JSON file named `.markdownlint-cli2.jsonc` or a YAML file named `.markdownlint-cli2.yaml` or a JavaScript file named `.markdownlint-cli2.cjs` in any directory of a project.
 For more information about configuration file precedence and complete examples, see the [Configuration section of the markdownlint-cli2 README.md](https://github.com/DavidAnson/markdownlint-cli2#configuration).

-> **Note**: Because JavaScript code is cached after being loaded, edits to `.markdownlint.cjs`/`.markdownlint.mjs`/`.markdownlint-cli2.cjs`/`.markdownlint-cli2.mjs` require a restart of VS Code.
+> **Note**: Because JavaScript code is cached after being loaded, edits to `.markdownlint.cjs`/`.markdownlint-cli2.cjs` require a restart of VS Code.

 A custom configuration is often defined by a `.markdownlint.json` file in the root of the project: